Rules for the Use of Boats at UW FHL

 Motorboat UPDATES:

-Anyone operating FHL’s motorboats is required to carry a WA State Boater Education Card in addition to the FHL motorboat checkout you may have already attended.
+Anyone operating FHL’s motorboats is required to carry a WA State Boater Education Card in addition to the FHL motorboat checkout you may have had in the past.
 You must provide us with a copy of your Boater Ed card to keep on file.
 Go to the Mandatory Boater Education webpage for details on how to get a card.
 In addition to these, operators are very highly encouraged to take a four-day Motorboat Operator Training Course via UW @ FHL.
 Ask BSO about timing of the next MOTC.

-The procedure for reserving motorboats remains the same as it has been: the reservation calendar in the sign-out shed on the dock will be used on a first-come/first-served basis.
-Wherever scheduling conflicts arise, priority will be given to FHL faculty, students, and staff.
+Wherever scheduling conflicts arise with motorboat research, priority will be given to FHL COURSES, faculty, students, and staff.
 Any research that requires reservation of more than 5 days of boat use within a given month must be discussed with and cleared by the BSO or DSO.

 Levels of Boat Use at FHL